What Are Managed Forex Accounts? (2026 Guide)

 Key Takeaways

-• Managed forex accounts allow investors to outsource trading decisions to professional managers while maintaining fund custody.
+• Managed forex accounts allow investors to outsource trading decisions to professional managers while retaining custody of their own funds.

 • LPOA agreements provide the legal framework for trading authority, ensuring that only the investor can withdraw funds.